Alexander Mountbatten, 1st Marquess of Carisbrooke: Marquess of Carisbrooke

 Anti-German feeling during World War I led George V to change the name of the Royal House in July 1917 from the House of Saxe-Coburg-Gotha to the House of Windsor.
 He also relinquished, on behalf of his various relatives who were British subjects, the use of all German titles and styles.

 The Battenberg family relinquished their titles of Prince and Princess of Battenberg and the styles of Highness and Serene Highness.
 Under royal warrant, they instead took the surname Mountbatten, an Anglicised form of Battenberg.
 As such, Prince Alexander became Sir Alexander Mountbatten.
 On 7 November 1917, he was created Marquess of Carisbrooke, Earl of Berkhamsted and Viscount Launceston.

-In the 1930s, author E.F.
-Benson dedicated two of his famous novels, Mapp and Lucia and Lucia's Progress, to the Marquess of Carisbrooke.
+In the 1930s, author E. F. Benson dedicated two of his famous novels, Mapp and Lucia and Lucia's Progress, to the Marquess of Carisbrooke.

 Marriage

-On 19 July 1917, he married Lady Irene Denison (4 July 1890 – 16 July 1956), the only daughter of the 2nd Earl of Londesborough and Lady Grace Adelaide Fane, at the Chapel Royal of St James's Palace.
+On 19 July 1917, he married Lady Irene Denison (4 July 1890 – 16 July 1956), the only daughter of the 2nd Earl of Londesborough and his wife, Lady Grace Adelaide Fane, at the Chapel Royal of St James's Palace.

 Lord and Lady Carisbrooke had one child, a daughter: